AlexNorell/website/content/post/startup-infrastructure-design.md

 You will also want to set up some sort of active scanning of your infrastructure using a tool like [Tenable](https://www.tenable.com/) to check your APIs and public facing infrastructure.
 This will alert you if anything is deployed that wasn't caught by any of the other checks.
 It will also detect if anything new is opened up that you didn't expect, like a known command and control port.

+All of the public parts of the web application should be behind [AWS Web Application Firewall](https://aws.amazon.com/waf/) with rules in place to protect against unauthorized usage of the app.
+AWS WAF can limit a lot of common threats like cross site scripting and SQL injection.
+These may not matter to the web application right now, but you can also set up limits like no more than X number of requests from a single client in a single time period, acting as a simple denial of service prevention.
+All internal parts of the infrastructure needs to be within a private Virtual Private Cloud(VPC).
+Internal services can communicate with each other in a private IP range(10.X.X.X) and traffic within the VPC is considered internal and private.
+The only way for anyone to access any of the data provided by the application is through the public API.

 For auditing, you can use [AWS Audit Manager](https://aws.amazon.com/audit-manager/), which audits your AWS usage and helps keep your AWS usage within compliance of a particular standard.
 Auditing is also a lot easier if everything, from application design to development process, is documented before you start the process.
 These processes should also meet whatever the requirements of a particular certification requires.

+You can also set up something like [Amazon Macie](https://aws.amazon.com/macie/) on your CloudWatch logs and metrics.
+This scans through the logs in real time and alerts you if it finds anything that shouldn't be happening, like S3 buckets changing from private to public, or disabling of security protections.
+Macie can also be configured to alert anytime it detects changes that would bring you out of compliance with any regulation or standard.

 ## Build vs Buy